Alden Mitchell

 Maddie Kraft

-Maddie Kraft is a Director based in Phoenix, where she specializes in supporting clients in collegiate, professional, and international sports.
+Maddie Kraft is a Director for TrailRunner International based in Phoenix, where she specializes in supporting clients in collegiate, professional, and international sports.

 Maddie has more than eight years of experience in the business of sports.
-During her time at TrailRunner, Maddie led the formation of the initial strategic plan for TrailRunner Sports alongside partners at Legends.
+During her time at TrailRunner International, Maddie led the formation of the initial strategic plan for TrailRunner Sports alongside partners at Legends.
 She plays a key role on teams providing strategic communications and business strategy solutions for NFL, MLB, EPL, and “Power 4” collegiate clients.
+In 2025, Sports Business Journal named Maddie to its New Voices under 30 list.

 Maddie holds a Master of Business Administration from the Harbert College of Business at Auburn University as well as a Bachelor of Science in marketing and a Bachelor of Arts in sports business from the W. P. Carey School of Business at Arizona State University.